lee00670/FrigeFriend/README.md

 # FrigeFriend

-This is Fridge Friend application which manages the freshness of fridge as the expiration date.
+This is Fridge Friend application which manages the freshness of fridge items by displaying expiration date.

 ### Functions